Home Security Tips

 Check Locks and Replace or Add Them

-Of course, since locks are one of the key factors that keep criminals out of your home, it’s necessary to examine these fittings often to ensure they’re all working as they need to.
+Of course, since locks are one of the key factors that keep criminals out of your home, it’s necessary to examine often to ensure they’re all working as they need to.

 Test the latches on every door and window of your property, paying particular attention to locks on easily-reachable windows plus entry and exit doors.
-If you realize you have some doors or windows without adequate locks, add the security products ASAP.
+If you realize you have some doors or windows without adequate locks, add smart locks for your home asap.

 Make Use of Outdoor Lighting